Hemåt

 Hemåt continued its predecessor's move towards a nationalist music that was both politically and environmentally charged.
 The album was recorded in "Kafe Marx", a small cafe owned by the youth league of the Swedish Communist Party.

 Track listing

+All songs written by Harvester, except "Kristallen Den Fin" and "Kuk-Polska" (traditional, arr. by Harvest), and "Everybody Needs Somebody to Love" (Bert Berns, Solomon Burke and Jerry Wexler).